Your Microwave Oven Is Watching You: Kellyanne Conway Says So

 You know how it goes.
-You wake up in the morning, toddle to the kitchen and fire up the coffeemaker.
-It’s time to feed the cat, crack a few eggs and flash a pretty good-morning smile to your appliances.
+You wake up in the morning, toddle to the kitchen, and fire up the coffeemaker.
+It’s time to feed the cat, crack a few eggs, and flash a pretty good morning smile to your appliances.
 Your microwave oven is watching, and you want to make a nice impression.

 Or so Kellyanne Conway would have us believe.